maliput/maliput_documentation/docs/maliput_wheels_pypy_index.rst

 Wheel Generation
 ^^^^^^^^^^^^^^^^

-Following `manylinux2014_x86_64` guidelines, the `maliput` wheels are built on a CentOS 7 docker image: quay.io/pypa/manylinux2014_x86_64.
+Following `manylinux2014_x86_64` guidelines, the `maliput`_ wheels are built on a CentOS 7 docker image: quay.io/pypa/manylinux2014_x86_64.
-A custom docker image is used to build the wheels, and the dockerfile is defined at `maliput_infrastructure`_ repository where a GitHub Action is defined build and push the docker image to GHCR.
+A custom docker image is used to build the wheels, and the dockerfile is defined at `maliput_infrastructure`_ repository where a GitHub Action is defined build and push the `docker image to GHCR <https://github.com/maliput/maliput_infrastructure/pkgs/container/manylinux2014_maliput>`_.

 The wheel building process is defined in the `maliput_py`_ repository for the `maliput`_ wheels, while for the maliput backends, each wheel generation is defined in the corresponding repository.
 The process of wheel creations is automated via GitHub Actions, and the wheels are uploaded as artifacts as action's outputs.